radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 ## Duplicates and Retransmissions

 As TCP is a reliable transport, RADIUS/TLS peers MUST NOT retransmit RADIUS packets over a given TCP connection.
-Similarly, if there is no response to a RADIUS packet over one RADIUS/TLS connection, implementations MUST NOT retransmit that packet over a different connection to the same destination IP address and port, while the first connection is in the OKAY state ({{RFC3539, Appendix A}}. [^what_is_a_server_2]{:jf}

 However, if the TLS session or TCP connection is closed or broken, retransmissions over new connections are permissible.
 RADIUS request packets that have not yet received a response MAY be transmitted by a RADIUS/TLS client over a new connection.
-As this procedure involves using a new source port, the ID of the packet MAY change.
+As this procedure involves using a new session, the ID of the packet MAY change.
 If the ID changes, any security attributes such as Message-Authenticator MUST be recalculated.

 If a TLS session or the underlying TCP connection is closed or broken, any cached RADIUS response packets ({{!RFC5080, Section 2.2.2}}) associated with that connection MUST be discarded.